migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-07-13 Sat (2.0h): Further look into gmx-subgraph pricing issue (how to configure for Harmony.)
+Also looked into some recordings from EthCC 2024.
 2024-07-12 Fri: Deployed keepers script locally (planning to also replicate deploying on host service).
 Debugging issues related to adding fastpricefeed to reflect on keepers.
 Looking into gmx-subgraph pricing issue.

 2024-07-11 Thu: Read through Theo's Harmony perpetual launch plan gmx.
 Worked on debugging scripts for deploying pricefeedtimelock,  vaultpricefeed and checked for missing contracts from deloyAll script.